bitcoinfo/bitcoin-history/pgp-and-me/index.md

 hide_description: true
 ---

 This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin activities.
-As of this moment there isn't much other than [DeepDotWeb](#deepdotweb), but I think that is plenty to get started with, and I'll keep working on it.
-Eventually this will become an epic resource, all about PGP.

 ```
 pull-requests-welcome